ossu/math/README.md

 What is next for you?
 The possibilities are boundless and overlapping:

 - Look for a job.
-Mathematicians go into careers as statisticians, financial analysts, actuaries and more!
+Mathematicians go into careers as statisticians, financial analysts, actuaries, and more!
 - Join a local math club (e.g. via [meetup.com](https://www.meetup.com/)).
 - Pay attention to emerging ideas in mathematics by subscribing to a math journal or joining a professional math organization.